TheRARELab/langex/README.md

 Please use Issues for any questions and Pull Requests (PR) for contribution.
 We particularly welcome PR with adapted code with this project.

 Maintainers:
- - anonymized, email
+ - Uthman Tijani, uthmantijani@usf.edu
- - anonymized, email
+ - Zhao Han, zhaohan@usf.edu